 One of the many ways in which you can work from home is by providing coaching services to individuals.
-The neat thing about the coaching profession is there's a variety of niches you can work in (career, business, writing, money, spiritual, life …) as well as a variety of methods for delivery (phone, one-on-one, webinars, teleconferences, written programs, events … ).
+The neat thing about the coaching profession is there are a variety of niches you can work in (career, business, writing, money, health, spiritual, life …) as well as a variety of methods for delivery (phone, one-on-one, webinars, teleconferences, written programs, events … ).

 Then, my carriage turned into a pumpkin.
 Two years after I graduated from law school my husband fell.
 His illness changed everything.
 In one afternoon, I became a single mom again, but this time with a $1m+ mortgage, multiple businesses, lawsuits, and a shattered heart.

 It took all I had to live through it and rebuild my life.
 I learned more in those dark moments and discovered human strengths that I’d never known existed.
 I also finally understood how people can choose to give up.
 Gratefully, I didn’t.

 I took a survival job in real estate and started a consulting practice solving other people’s business problems.
 I learned that the crux of 99% of business problems rest on people and their beliefs, personalities, fears, and insecurities.
 Instead of working directly on their businesses, I always ended up coaching leaders through their internal challenges and helping them to realize their dreams.
 I loved it and what I loved most of all was working with women—specifically women who’d been through something major—a death, a divorce, lost a job, filed bankruptcy, or something else that shook their center.
 I turned my practice to exclusively coaching women through life’s challenges.
 It’s my passion, it’s what my whole life has prepared me for and it an everlasting flame burns within me for it.

 In time, I wanted to take my message out into the world.
 I wanted women everywhere to know how powerful and capable they are and that they aren’t alone.
 I’d done that on a one-to-one basis, and now I wanted to empower women everywhere—by the thousands.